CarlsonCarlson/grahamBot/README.md

 ### Big thanks to https://github.com/cmusam/fortune500 for publishing csv's of the fortune500 lists from 1955-2019

 ### Expected behavior TODOs:
-run through each f500 company and write ones that happen to pass all criteria (their passed row is 'Yes')<br>
+run through each f500 company and write ordered output make ordered output, with highest number of tests passed at the top, and lowest at the bottom.
-companies that pass all criteria get a folder with a graham report and main report <br>
-folder names start with company rank <br>
-have a file that stores all the companies that had data that couldnt be found for further inspection (complete)<br>

-## Major TODOs:
+## Major TODOs in order of importance:
+only run certain test 'categories' on certain list using settings file<br>
+allow selection of fortune 500 list<br>
+allow importing of lists to run on<br>
+save output using python rename<br>
 solve ticker lookup problems<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Looking up Jabil and eBay gives you AAPL as the ticker for some reason, make it confirm that the text found corresponds with the company<br>
+&nbsp;&nbsp;&nbsp;Looking up Jabil gives you AAPL as the ticker for some reason, make it confirm that the text found corresponds with the company<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Other known ticker errors are: Calpine, oshkosh, UGI, M&T, Cintas, S&P Global, intuit, zoetis, AT&T, NCR <br>
-find out how many companies could not be found on macrotrends<br>
+&nbsp;&nbsp;&nbsp;Other known ticker errors are: oshkosh (not at top), Cintas (not at top), intuit(not at top), zoetis(not at top) <br>
 Make GUI <br>
-only run price tests on certain list<br>
-allow selection of fortune 500 list<br>
-allow importing of lists to run on<br>

 ## TODOs
+Make it only run ticker spider init once<br>
 make architecture diagram (UML) for README<br>
 write reports in html or csv to allow for line breaks and overall pretty formatting.<br>
 scrape the fortune500 website to get most up to date f500 lists independently, and compile into csv<br>